polykarposT/Tissue-Sample-Collection/README.md

     path('create_collection/', views.create_collection, name='create_collection'),
 ]
 ```
-Path has the url for example ```samples/```, a view function tha does something, and a name for this path.
+Path has the url for example ```samples/```, a view function that does something and a name for this path that you will use it to in html templates for the urls .
-Don't worry for now all those paths are the urls of the projects. you will see them in a while.
+Don't worry for now all those paths are the urls of the projects.
+You will see them in a while.
-Now your need to open ```urls.py``` from tissue_sample folder and include the urls from tissue_collection folder.
+Now you need to open ```urls.py``` from tissue_sample folder and include the urls from tissue_collection folder.
 So in the urls.py of tissue_sample add:
 ```
 from django.contrib import admin from django.urls import path, include